angular/angular/aio/content/guide/form-validation.md

 New heroes are constantly enlisting and old heroes are leaving the service, so the list of available alter egos cannot be retrieved ahead of time.
 To validate the potential alter ego entry, the validator must initiate an asynchronous operation to consult a central database of all currently enlisted heroes.

-The following code create the validator class, `UniqueAlterEgoValidator`, which implements the `AsyncValidator` interface.
+The following code creates the validator class, `UniqueAlterEgoValidator`, which implements the `AsyncValidator` interface.

 <code-example path="form-validation/src/app/shared/alter-ego.directive.ts" region="async-validator"></code-example>